 Materials and Methods: In this study, an automatic lung nodule detection method using CNNs with transfer learning is presented.
-We first compare three of the state-of-the-art convolutional neural network (CNN) models, namely, VGG16, VGG19 and ResNet50, to determine the most suitable model for lung nodule detection.
-We then utilize two different training strategies, namely, freezing layers and fine-tuning, to illustrate the effectiveness of transfer learning.
-Furthermore, the hyper-parameters of the CNN model such as optimizer, batch size and epoch are optimized.
+We first compared three of the state-of-the-art convolutional neural network (CNN) models, namely, VGG16, VGG19 and ResNet50, to determine the most suitable model for lung nodule detection.
+We then utilized two different training strategies, namely, freezing layers and fine-tuning, to illustrate the effectiveness of transfer learning.
+Furthermore, the hyper-parameters of the CNN model such as optimizer, batch size and epoch were optimized.

 Conclusion: Compared with other works, state-of-the-art specificity is obtained, which demonstrates that the proposed method is effective and applicable to lung nodule detection.

 Lung nodule detection, CNNs, CT, transfer learning, medical image analysis, deep learning.